 - Belleetik is a Cork based online retailer of ethical sustainable clothing including brands amana, Deborah Lindquist, Delete, FIN, Jonano, La Vie Devant Soie, Les Fees de Bengale, numanu, People Tree, and Unicorn Design

-- Spirit of Nature who stock Peopletree, Nancy Dee, Thought, Patagonia, Nomads, Komodo, From and
+- Spirit of Nature stock Peopletree, Nancy Dee, Thought, Patagonia, Nomads, and Komodo,

 - Maude & Tommy is a fairtrade store in North Yorkshire, England that stocks Nomads, Privatsachen, People Tree, Out of Xile and Komodo

 - Gather&See offers a curated selection of cutting edge sustainable fashion labels including A Peace Treaty, AAKS, Apricoss, Arela, August, Barocco, Beaumont Organics, Carolina Wong, Conditions Apply, Cossac, Cus, Danielle Foster, Edge of Ember, Kemp Gadegaard, Kind Jewelery, Kowtow, Lalesso, Little by Little Jewellery, Little Joy Jewellery, Matt & Nat, Mudd Jeans, Nathalie Bond Organics, Osei Duro, Pic, Rakha, Riyka, Satva, TINCT, Tricotage, Veryan, Vildnis, Woron, Moea, Stidston.